By McKenna Harford, Castle Rock News-Press

 Castle Rock has given the green light to transform a former assisted living center into a teen mental health care site

-Amid some opposition from residents in the Metzler Ranch neighborhood, the Castle Rock town council voted 5-2 in favor of changes that make the project possible.
+Amid some opposition from residents in the Metzler Ranch neighborhood, the Castle Rock City Council voted 5-2 in favor of changes that make the project possible.
 Changes to zoning will allow for the repurposing of the former Graceful Senior Living facility to be used to treat youth experiencing mild to moderate mental health conditions.
 Before opening, the center still needs to finalize its Emergency Response Plan, a state permit and a town business license.

 Sandstone Care, the organization that will operate the center, plans to care for up to 36 youth between the ages of 13 and 17 through a voluntary inpatient program to treat conditions like anxiety, depression, disassociation and compulsive behaviors.
 Patients will typically stay at the center 45-60 days.